inevolin/PapaReddit/README.md

 - Subs: a list of subreddits space separated (`all` is default).
 - Words: a list of words to match in the title or comment's body, these are space separated.

+### Motivation
+This tool was designed to quickly analyze and skim over comments made on Reddit, which can be useful for research, marketing and sales.

+Using Reddit's website directly can be slow and contains a lot of noise (colors, pictures, ads, etc.).
+This solution tries to minimize the noise to a minimum.

 ## Installation
 Clone, fork or download this repository.
 Host or open `index.html` in your browser.

+## Devs

+This solution was built using JavaScript/jQuery with HTML/CSS.
+You can easily extend it with new features (pattern matching, NLP, ML, etc.).

+You can also use parts of the code in NodeJS if you wish to centralize the API calls and/or data analysis.